sojichld/gtf-convert/CD-HIT/README.md

 ## Contents:

 - `cdhit-convert.py` - conversion script
+- `example1d.clstr` - example 1D cluster file
+- `example1d.clstr.gtf` - example 1D output
-- `transcripts_id090_k05.fa.clstr` - example cluster file
+- `example2d.clstr` - example 2D cluster file
-- `transcripts_id090_k05.fa.clstr_converted.gtf` - example output
+- `example2d.clstr.gtf` - example 2D output
 ___

 # cdhit-convert

+## Functions

 The ClusterFile contains cluster and count attributes that contain a dictionary of cluster entries for each cluster,and the total count of the file.

 read() - Reads found clusters and total number of clusters from a .clstr file and stores cluster hits as a ClusterFile instance.This method creates an instance of the file.

 showResults() - Prints contents of the ClusterFile instance.
 Takes a parameter for the desired amount of clusters to be printed.